The image

 CLINOHEDRITE CaZnSiO4 H2OPectolite and wollastonite from Franklin, New Jersey, USA, have the same luminescent color but the association with hardystonite is typical of clinohedrite.

-CUSPIDINE Ca16(Si2O7)4(F,OH)8Fluo rose-peach MW.
+CUSPIDINE Ca16(Si2O7)4(F,OH)8Fluo rose-peach MW;

-Found in 1997 in very small quantity.
+Found in Franklin 1997 in very small quantity and in 2005 at Buckwheat dump, Franklin;

 First identified as johnbaumite, but differentiated by X-Ray powder diffraction analysis.